 UPCOMING MONEY & MEDALS TRAINING EVENTS

-Both these events are open to people working or volunteering with numismatics in UK museums and other public institutions and are intended to facilitate the sharing of knowledge and expertise.
+This event is open to people working or volunteering with numismatics in West Midlands museums and other public institutions and is intended to facilitate the sharing of knowledge and expertise.
+It is free to attend.